Eligibility Criteria

 Specific Criteria

-Rebate amounts and eligibility can vary based on your primary heating fuel:- Oil, propane, or electric resistance heating systems are typically eligible for the highest rebate amounts
+- Oil, propane, or electric resistance heating systems are typically eligible for the highest rebate amounts

 - Natural gas heating systems may be eligible for lower rebate amounts or have different requirements